ILLGrenoble/webx-router/README.md

 The [WebX Dev Workspace](https://github.com/ILLGrenoble/webx-dev-env) combines the development of The WebX Engine and WebX Router in a single workspace and the development and testing of these can be combined in a single devcontainer environment.

 This is the recommended way of building, running and debuggine the WebX stack as it provides the most flexible approach to development without installing any dependencies.
-The environment is configured to easily run the three projects together and contains VSCode Launch Commands to debug the application.
+The environment is configured to easily run the projects together and contains VSCode Launch Commands to debug the application.

 In the devcontainer you should start by building the WebX Engine then launch the WebX Router using the VSCode Launch Commands.
 The WebX Router can be debugged using the standard VSCode debugger.